INTRODUCTION – PART EIGHTEEN

 15. As the proper apparatus has enabled the eye to discover worlds without number millions of miles away, so, with the proper understanding, man has been enabled to communicate with the Universal Mind, the source of all power.

-16. The Understanding which is usually developed is about as valuable as a VCR without a videotape; in fact, it is usually nothing more than a "belief", which means nothing at all.
+16. The Understanding which is usually developed is nothing more than a “belief”, which means nothing at all.
 The savages of the Cannibal Islands believe something; but that proves nothing.

 17. The only belief which is of any value to anyone is a belief that has been put to a test and demonstrated to be a fact; it is then no longer a belief, but has become a living Faith or Truth.